 Global Fellows students participate in an integrated combination of classroom and direct professional experience designed to provide a deep understanding of global leadership and policy, and the ways in which the two are developed, influenced, and carried out.
 For additional domestic options including energy, health, national security and political engagement, please visit our sister program, Federal Fellows!

-Ashwin Suryavanshi (Global Fellow ’17, Responses to Global Challenges) accepted a full-time position at Chemonics International as a program assistant with the Middle East and North Africa team.
+Ashwin Suryavanshi (Global Fellow ’17, Responses to Global Challenges) accepted a full-time position at Chemonics International as the East Africa Programme Development Associate.
 He interned for Chemonics in the Global Safety and Security Department during summer 2017.